hazer-hazer/Jacy-Dev-Book/_docs/user-guide/index.md

 - array type: `[T; N]`

 {:> Type naming :}
-> Despite the names of primitive type, in _Jacy_, by convention, type names must begin with upper-case letter.
+> Despite the names of primitive type, in _Jacy_, by convention, type names must begin with an upper-case letter.
 > Primitive type names are exceptions, you must use PascalCase (capitalized camelCase) for type names.

 #### Boolean

-Boolean type can hold one of two values: `true` or `false`.
+The boolean type can hold one of two values: `true` or `false`.

 #### Character

-In _Jacy_ characters are always valid, utf-8 encoded unicode points, thus the size of one character is 4 bytes.
+In _Jacy_ characters are always valid, utf8 encoded Unicode points, thus the size of one character is 4 bytes.
-In contrast to Rust, C, C++ and other languages that have character literal, in _Jacy_ you character literal is written in the same way as string literal (as in Swift).
+In contrast to Rust, C, C++, and other languages that have character literal, in _Jacy_, you character literal is written in the same way as a string literal (as in Swift).

 So, `"a"` can be a character, but `"abcde"` cannot, because it holds multiple characters (it is a string).
 The question that you may come with is "How do I say that it is a character" -- you need to annotate the type of expression, depending on the context.
-For variables, you need to write `let a: char = "a"`, but for function you can just pass character without any annotation `foo("a")` if function expects `char` as first argument.
+For variables, you need to write `let a: char = "a"`, but for function, you can just pass character without any annotation `foo("a")` if function expects `char` as the first argument.

 #### Integer types

-Integer types in _Jacy_ exist in 4 static sizes: 8, 16, 32 and 64 bit size, and two kinds - signed and unsigned.
+Integer types in _Jacy_ exist in 4 static sizes: 8, 16, 32, and 64-bit size, and two kinds - signed and unsigned.
-The types `int` and `uint` are platform-dependent types, in Rust they are the same as `isize` and `usize` respectively.
+The types `int` and `uint` are platform-dependent types, in Rust, they are the same as `isize` and `usize` respectively.

 By default, integer literal is of type `int`.
-To create an integer literal of specific type, you can use a type suffix same as type name, e.g. for `u8` typed integer `123` you write `123u8`.
+To create an integer literal of a specific type, you can use a type suffix same as a type name, e.g. for `u8` typed integer `123` you write `123u8`.

 {:> `i128` and `u128` :}
-> As you can see, there's no 128-bit sized integer types in _Jacy_ for now, by the way they are in future plan.
+> As you can see, there is no 128-bit sized integer type in _Jacy_ for now, by the way, they are in the future plan.

 #### Floating point types

-For floating-point number there're two types: `f32` and `f64` - 32-bit sized and 64-bit sized respectively.
+For floating-point numbers, there're two types: `f32` and `f64` - 32-bit sized and 64-bit sized respectively.

 Float literals support suffixes too as int's: `1.6783f32` or `55f64`.